-Manhattan is in the throes of a heatwave and in a bustling block of apartments, the residents struggle to go about their daily business.
-Two women stand on the stoop outside, gossiping about their neighbour, Anna Maurrant.
+Manhattan is in the throes of a heatwave and in a crowded tenement house, the residents go about their daily business.
+Three women gossip about their neighbour, Anna Maurrant.
 Rumour is she’s having an affair with Sankey the milkman.
 Anna’s husband Frank returns home, angry that his daughter Rose is still out.

 The next day, Frank Maurrant leaves town on business and Sam tries to convince Rose to elope with him.
 With her husband gone, Anna invites Sankey up to her apartment but suddenly Frank reappears.
-In a blind rage, he murders them.
+In a blind rage, he shoots them both.
 Rose returns just in time to see her mortally wounded mother carried off on a stretcher.

 Later that day, Frank is apprehended by the police.
 He shares a moment of reconciliation with Rose before being taken away.
 Sam again tries to persuade Rose to escape the Manhattan slums with him, but she decides she needs a clean break and must leave on her own.